-The Department of Economics offers two bachelor's degree tracks.
-The BA in Economics Track is designed for students who plan to pursue careers directly after graduation, or possibly pursue graduate study in a related field.
+The Department of Economics offers BA and BS degrees.
+The BA in Economics is designed for students who plan to pursue a double major, double degree, careers directly after graduation, or graduate study.

 Undergraduate students may also pursue a joint major or a combined BA/MA or BA/MS EQE option.